mnunberg/perl-JSON-SL/README.md

 > Taken from `perldoc JSON::SL`

-An exampel of how to use it.
+An example of how to use it.

 	use JSON::SL;
     use Data::Dumper;